 Simultaneous submissions, multiple submissions, and re-prints of previously published work are accepted.
 Please let us know if your work has been submitted or published elsewhere in your submission form and contact us ASAP if your work is picked up somewhere else.
 We would be more than willing to publish your work if we have permission to do so.

 Authors retain all rights to their work after publication.
+Unfortunately, we are unable to pay contributors at this time.

 Note: The name of our magazine is “Backslash Lit”, not “Backs\ash Lit” or “BACKS\ASH LIT” as we often see stylized.
 That being said, we won’t hold it against you if you make a mistake :)